Celiac Disease Treatment

 Other new treatments include biologics and stem cell transplants, but these may also have very serious side effects.
 Thus, doctors experienced with treating celiac disease should monitor treatment of refractory celiac disease.

 Unfortunately, in some people diagnosed with refractory celiac disease, malabsorption and malnutrition progress despite drugs.
-In these cases, injections are the only way to deliver nutrition.
+In these cases, nutrition must be given intravenously.
 Total parenteral nutrition (TPN) is a way of delivering calories, carbohydrates, amino acids, and fat in liquid solutions via a catheter that has been inserted and secured into a vein.